hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 # JS129 Assessment: Object Oriented Programming > Specific Topics of Interest > Study Guide

+## Overview

+1. You should understand the different ways to create objects in JavaScript, including object literals, object factories, constructors and prototypes (the pseudo-classical approach), the OLOO pattern (prototypal inheritance), and ES6 classes.
+You should be able to compare and contrast the different ways of creating objects.
+2. You should understand encapsulation, polymorphism, and inheritance in a JavaScript context.
+In particular, you should understand prototypal inheritance.
+3. You should understand the difference between inheritance, collaboration, and mix-ins.
+4. You should understand the execution context in JavaScript.
+In particular, you should be intimately familiar with how JavaScript determines execution context, how it can lose that context, and how you can prevent context loss.
+5. You should understand both the syntactical and behavioral differences between function declarations, function expressions, arrow functions, and the compact method syntax used in classes and objects.
+6. You should know how to use both instance and static properties and methods.

+## Checklist

 - [ ] Write down everything you know on every topic in this study guide.
 - [ ] Write out examples for every topic.
 - [ ] Make code snippets.
 - [ ] Write explanations for the code snippets.

+## Specific Topics of Interest

+1. Objects, object factories, constructors and prototypes, OLOO, and ES6 classes
+2. Methods and properties; instance and static methods and properties
+3. Prototypal and pseudo-classical inheritance
+4. Encapsulation
+5. Polymorphism
+6. Collaborator objects
+7. Single vs multiple inheritance
+8. Mix-ins; mix-ins vs. inheritance
+9. Methods and functions; method invocation vs. function invocation
+10. Higher-order functions
+11. The global object
+12. Method and property lookup sequence
+13. Function execution context and this
+14. Implicit and explicit execution context
+15. Dealing with context loss
+16. `call`, `apply`, and `bind`
+17. `Object.assign` and `Object.create`
+18. Built-in constructors like `Array`, `Object`, `String` and `Number`
+19. Reading OO code

 ## OOP Introduction